Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 17 November 2025 23.39.06 UTC
+- WIB: Selasa, 18 November 2025 00.29.25 UTC
-- WITA: Selasa, 18 November 2025 00.39.06 UTC
+- WITA: Selasa, 18 November 2025 01.29.25 UTC
-- WIT: Selasa, 18 November 2025 01.39.06 UTC
+- WIT: Selasa, 18 November 2025 02.29.25 UTC

 Kutipan Inspiratif:
-"Let a hundred flowers bloom, let a hundred schools of thought contend."
+"Knowledge is like underwear.
+It is useful to have it, but not necessary to show it off."

-Kategori: nature
+Kategori: funny